qbic-pipelines/createpanelofnormals/.github/CONTRIBUTING.md

 ## Getting help

-For further information/help, please consult the [nf-core/createpanelofnormals documentation](https://nf-co.re/createpanelofnormals/usage) and don't hesitate to get in touch on the nf-core Slack [#createpanelofnormals](https://nfcore.slack.com/channels/createpanelofnormals) channel ([join our Slack here](https://nf-co.re/join/slack)).
+For further information/help, please consult the qbic-pipelines/createpanelofnormals documentation and don't hesitate to get in touch.

 ## Pipeline contribution conventions